Frequently Asked Questions About Coronavirus (COVID-19)

 New York State has announced that it will make an exception from its new quarantine rules for patients traveling here for necessary medical care and their companions.

-More information on New York’s quarantine policies, including a list of states to which it applies, can be found on the NYS website.
+More information on New York’s quarantine policies can be found on the NYS website.